MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the left navigation panel, select **Automation**.
 Here you can create simple automation rules, integrate with existing playbooks, or create new playbooks.
 Select **+ Create** then select **Automation rule**.
 Note the window that opens on the right side of the screen and the options available to create conditions and actions.
 Select **Cancel** from the bottom of the screen.

 1. From the left navigation panel, select **Workbooks**.
 Read the description of what is a Microsoft Sentinel workbook.
-Workbooks can be added through the Content hub.Any workbooks previously installed would be listed here.
+Workbooks can be added through the Content hub.
+Any workbooks previously installed would be listed here.
 Select **Go to content hub**.
 The content hub lists content that includes workbooks either as part of a solution or as a standalone workbook.
 Scroll down to see the available options.

 1. Close the window by selecting the **X** on the top-right corner of the window.